Last Updated April 19, 2021

 Proper posture has a wide range of physiological and psychological benefits.

-Most importantly, good posture will improve your muscle, bone, and joint health, leading to decreased back pain.
-Since chronic back pain prevents many people from getting the exercise they need, improved posture can also enable people to further improve their muscle, bone, and joint health through increased activity.
-More movement is good for your heart and will also improve cardiovascular health.
+Chronic pain usually prevents many people from getting the exercise they need.
+On the other hand, improved posture can enable people to further improve their muscle, bone, and joint health through increased activity.
+More movement is good for your heart and will also improve cardiovascular health, too.

-Since better posture more evenly distributes the weight of your back, it indirectly improves circulation and breathing.
-If you are slouched over, your lungs and some veins will be compressed.
+With better posture leading to a more evenly distributed weight, it also indirectly improves circulation and breathing.
+If you are hunched over, your lungs and some veins will be compressed.
 Improved respiration and circulation mean that more oxygen gets to all parts of your body.
 This can help with leg pain, migraines, and other physiological issues especially those related to your spine.

-Both exercise and proper posture have been known to also increase confidence.
-This psychological boost can improve your overall mental well-being, give you peace of mind, and help you every aspect of your life from relationships to business.
+Both exercise and proper posture have been known to also increase one’s confidence.
+This psychological boost can improve your overall mental well-being, give you peace of mind, and help you in every aspect of your life, such as your personal relationships and business dealings.

 Identifying Bad Posture

-The first step to correcting bad posture is recognizing that you have bad posture.
+The first step to correcting one’s problem is recognizing that you have bad posture.

 A major characteristic of poor posture is the hunched-over position that many people assume when working at a desk or performing household chores such as cleaning dishes or weeding a garden.
-If you find that your shoulders and neck lean forward even when you are not doing these activities, it means you are far from the ideal of a straight back.
+If you find that your shoulders and neck lean forward even when you are not doing these activities, it means you are far from the ideal of a properly aligned, straight back.

-After so many years of slouching, many people are unaware of what proper posture feels like.
-In fact, the unfamiliar position may seem uncomfortable at first and be hard to hold.
-Posture correctors work by holding your back in an aligned position so you don’t have to think about it or wonder if you are doing it correctly.
+After many years of slouching, many people are unaware of what proper, good posture feels like.
+In fact, the unfamiliar position may seem uncomfortable at first and difficult to maintain.
+A posture trainer works by strengthening, aligning, and holding your back in the correct position, so you don’t have to remind yourself or think about it or wonder if you are doing it correctly.

 How to Use a Posture Corrector

-The exact length of time to wear a posture corrector depends on your initial condition, your goals, and the instructions on your brace.
-Remember that it is always a good idea to talk to your doctor to get the most tailored advice.
+The exact length of time to wear your device depends on your initial condition, your goals, and the instructions on your brace.
+Remember that it is always a good idea to consult your doctor to get the most tailored, medically sound advice.

 Most people start by wearing their posture corrector for short periods of time at frequent intervals throughout the day.
 While proper posture should never hurt, it is so unfamiliar to many that it can feel uncomfortable at first.
 As this discomfort lessens, you can wear the product for longer periods of time.

-The goal, however, is not to have to wear a back brace forever.
+The goal, however, is not to have to wear it forever by strengthening one’s muscle memory.
 After a few weeks, you should have enough muscle memory to maintain good posture without any assistance.

 Posture correctors can be worn most of the time, though they will be particularly effective when you engage in activities that tend to worsen posture such as sitting at a desk.